UBS Group Analysts Give Microsoft (NASDAQ:MSFT) a $243.00 Price Target

-UBS Group set a $243.00 price target on Microsoft (NASDAQ:MSFT) in a research report report published on Thursday, Borsen Zeitung reports.
-The firm currently has a buy rating on the software giant’s stock.
+UBS Group set a $243.00 target price on Microsoft (NASDAQ:MSFT) in a report issued on Wednesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the software giant’s stock.

-Other equities research analysts have also recently issued reports about the stock.
-Barclays lifted their price objective on shares of Microsoft from $204.00 to $234.00 and gave the company an overweight rating in a research note on Monday, July 20th.
-Raymond James lifted their price objective on shares of Microsoft from $208.00 to $225.00 and gave the company a strong-buy rating in a research note on Monday, July 20th.
-Oppenheimer initiated coverage on shares of Microsoft in a research note on Monday, August 3rd.
-They set a hold rating on the stock.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Microsoft from $230.00 to $245.00 and gave the stock a buy rating in a research report on Monday, October 12th.
-Finally, Piper Sandler boosted their price target on shares of Microsoft from $192.00 to $218.00 and gave the stock an overweight rating in a research report on Thursday, July 23rd.
-Four equities research analysts have rated the stock with a hold rating, thirty have issued a buy rating and one has issued a strong buy rating to the company.
-Microsoft presently has a consensus rating of Buy and an average price target of $223.05.
+A number of other brokerages have also recently issued reports on MSFT.
+Tigress Financial reaffirmed a buy rating on shares of Microsoft in a report on Friday, July 31st.
+Royal Bank of Canada upped their target price on shares of Microsoft from $230.00 to $250.00 and gave the company an outperform rating in a report on Tuesday, October 13th.
+William Blair reaffirmed a buy rating on shares of Microsoft in a report on Monday, July 20th.
+Barclays upped their price target on shares of Microsoft from $234.00 to $249.00 and gave the company an overweight rating in a research note on Friday, October 23rd.
+They noted that the move was a valuation call.
+Finally, Summit Insights lowered shares of Microsoft from a buy rating to a hold rating in a research note on Tuesday, September 29th.
+Four analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and one has issued a strong buy rating to the company.
+The stock currently has an average rating of Buy and an average price target of $228.01.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, December 10th.
-Shareholders of record on Thursday, November 19th will be paid a dividend of $0.56 per share.
-This represents a $2.24 annualized dividend and a yield of 1.04%.
-The ex-dividend date of this dividend is Wednesday, November 18th.
-This is a boost from Microsoft’s previous quarterly dividend of $0.51.
-Microsoft’s payout ratio is 35.42%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 10th.
+Investors of record on Thursday, November 19th will be paid a $0.56 dividend.
+This is an increase from Microsoft’s previous quarterly dividend of $0.51.
+The ex-dividend date is Wednesday, November 18th.
+This represents a $2.24 annualized dividend and a yield of 1.11%.
+Microsoft’s dividend payout ratio is presently 35.42%.

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
 Its Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, and Skype for Business, as well as related Client Access Licenses (CAL); Skype, Outlook.com, and OneDrive; LinkedIn that includes Talent, Learning, Sales, and Marketing solutions, as well as premium subscriptions; and Dynamics 365, a set of cloud-based and on-premises business solutions for small and medium businesses, large organizations, and divisions of enterprises.